A Word to Parents

 Phone: (800) 800-9581

-Founder and Chief Executive Officer-A successful film writer, producer and former radio broadcaster, Petulla came up with his take on the mentor/apprentice method of education while working as an instructor for the world famous and now defunct Columbia School of Broadcasting.
+Founder and Chief Executive Officer-A successful film writer, producer and former radio broadcaster, Petulla came up with his take on the mentor/extern method of education while working as an instructor for the world famous and now defunct Columbia School of Broadcasting.
 He believed that the people who worked there were great but that overall it was…Read More

 Phone: (800) 755-7597 x223